Consulting the Yi Jing 易经 I Ching WG (Book of Changes)

 The yarrow stick method is considered the most ancient and authentic way of consulting the Yi Jing, but it can take several minutes to cast a hexagram.

 50 yarrow sticks are used, the first step is to take out one stick and set it down parallel in front of you, this is the 'observer' and takes no further part in the process.
 This leaves 49 sticks.
-The following steps are repeated six times once for each line of the hexagram starting at the bottom.
+The following steps are repeated six times once for each line of the hexagram starting from the bottom towards the top.

 - Divide the bunch of sticks into two bundles and take these in either hand.
 This is where the diviner needs to concentrate on the question to be answered as it is the division of the sticks that determines the outcome.